juanfercito/website_ia_tools/INSTRUCTIONS.md

 ## 🌟 Overview

-The **IA Tools Platform** is a full-stack web application that allows users to:
+The **Website IA Tools** is a full-stack web application that allows users to:

 - **Discover and explore** popular AI tools categorized by functionality.
 - **Save favorite tools** for quick access.